On holiday the frugal way

 11 September 2019

 Even as a pre-schooler the one thing that constantly got me into trouble was wandering off.
 Leave the gate open, and I’m down the road.
 Lock the gate, and I’ll scale the fence.
 Fourty years later not much has changed.
 If it wasn’t for all the extended holidays and overseas travel I probably would have been financially free right about now.
 But, then I might never have found out what was on the other side of the fence.
-Who knows?

 Still, give or take a night or two in Japan, I’ve always been very careful about how much money I spend.
 Money sticks with those who respect it and those who let it flow in appropriate measures towards the things they value; that counts for holidays too.